All Episodes

 When he goes out and attacks Republicans, that's when the media loves him.

-But they're not happy with this letter he sent to Obama because Obama is the future of the Democratic Party, and you don't diss the future of the Democratic Party like Senator McCain did.
+But they're not happy with this letter he sent to Obama because Obama is the future of the Democratic Party.

 Now, because it's Brian Ross, I cannot attest to the accuracy of the report.

-And they tried to raise questions about the fact that this legal junket might have violated ethics because what's he doing taking money to go out and play tennis and hang around a bunch of conservative lawyers, when in fact he was teaching one of these ongoing accreditation courses.
+And they tried to raise questions about the fact that this legal junket might have violated ethics because what's he doing taking money to go out and play tennis and hang around a bunch of conservative lawyers when in fact he was teaching one of these ongoing accreditation courses.

-You know, lawyers, despite the fact that they think they know everything, still have to go prove it to another board of other lawyers every now and then to maintain their law licenses and what I think it was that kind of uh course that Scalia had been asked to teach.
+You know, lawyers, despite the fact that they think they know everything, still have to go prove it to another board of other lawyers every now and then to maintain their law licenses and what I think was that kind of course that Scalia had been asked to teach.

-So they totally distorted this, and when they were shown proof that they were wrong, they still stuck with the original story and did not modify it or moderate it at all.
+And when they were shown proof that they were wrong, they still stuck with the original story and did not modify it or moderate it at all.

-It was a smear and a hit piece from the get-go, and our old buddy Brian Ross, right in the middle of it.
+It was a smear and a hit piece from the get-go and our old buddy Brian Ross right in the middle of it.

-Brian Ross has reported inaccuracies about me, and I therefore know what I'm talking about.
+Brian Ross has reported inaccuracies about me and I therefore know what I'm talking about.

-Brian Ross now has an exclusive here, is the CIA leak probe, a witch hunt.
+Brian Ross now has an exclusive here is the CIA leak probe, a witch hunt.

-Let's, for the sake of this, since I'm going to share with you some of the details.
+Let's, for the sake of this, as I'm going to share with you some of the details, let's assume that this is one of those rare moments when Brian Ross gets it right.

-Uh agency-wide email, Porter Goss, blamed a very small number of people for leaks about secret CIA operations that in his words do damage to the credibility of the agency.
+The director of the CIA has launched a major internal probe into media leaks about covert operations in an agency, agency-wide email, Porter Goss, blamed a very small number of people for leaks about secret CIA operations that, in his words, do damage to the credibility of the agency.

-The CIA director warned that any CIA officer deemed suspect by the agency's Office of Security and its counterintelligence center could be subjected to an unscheduled lie detector test.
+According to people familiar with the Goss email sent in late January and classified secret, the CIA director warned that any CIA officer deemed suspect by the agency's Office of Security and its counterintelligence center could be subjected to an unscheduled lie detector test.

 CIA personnel are subjected to polygraphs at regular intervals in their careers.